SCRT-HQ/VaporShell/docs/glossary/Add-VSEC2LaunchTemplateLaunchTemplateData.md

 The tags to apply to the resources during launch.
 You can only tag instances and volumes on launch.
 The specified tags are applied to all instances or volumes that are created during launch.
-To tag a resource after it has been created, see CreateTags: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateTags.html.

 Type: List
 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html#cfn-ec2-launchtemplate-launchtemplatedata-tagspecifications